9 Safety Hazards to Watch Out for Around the House

 Ways to minimize risks:

-- Stabilize Staircases: Make sure all staircases have solid handrails, securely affixed flooring, adequate lighting, and safety gates if small children are in the home.
+- Stabilize Staircases: Make sure all staircases have solid handrails, securely affixed flooring, adequate lighting, and safety gates for small children’s safety if they are in the home..
 The Regalo Easy Step Walk Thru Gate is adjustable to most spaces and easy to use, even with a baby in your arms.

 - Clear Outdoor Steps: Keep all outside stairs clear of debris and hazards like ice and snow.
 Add secured mats or grip tape to make surfaces less slippery.